yehjxraymond/geeksg-blog/content/blog/using-a-rubric-to-assess-candidates-for-scholarship-think-again.md

 ---
 template: blog-post
-title: Using a rubric to assess candidates for scholarship?
+title: Using a rubric to assess candidates for hackathon/scholarship?
 Think again.
 publishedDate: 2020-08-22T09:04:26.956Z
 description: >
   Rubrics are useful tools used to assess students according to learning